 Through the Blue Star Museums program, families of active military members can enjoy FREE admission at over 2,000 venues nationwide — including 14 in the Atlanta metro area.
 The program is made possible through collaboration with the National Endowment for the Arts.

 This is a summer program.
-In 2019, the program begins on Saturday, May 18th (Armed Forces Day) and continues through Monday, September 2 (Labor Day).
+In 2022, the FREE admission offer at participating venues begins on M (Armed Forces Day) and continues through Monday, September 5th (Labor Day).

 Nationwide, participating venues include children’s museums, fine art museums, history and science centers, zoos, and nature centers.

-The free admission program is open to active-duty military personnel, including:
+The free admission program is open to active-duty military personnel, and their families, including:

 - Air Force